remap/ndn-pi/README.md

  Getting Started
 ---------------------------------

-The toolkit is pre-packaged as a [Raspberry Pi image](#image-download).
-The major components of this toolkit are:
+The major components of this kit are:
 -	PyNDN: a Python implementation of NDN
 -	nfd: the NDN Forwarding Daemon, which manages connections (faces)
 -   nrd: the NDN Routing Daemon, which routes interests and data